Form ExamplesUse the Form type, and event handlers like FormClosing, in Windows Forms.

 if (result == DialogResult.OK) // <-- Checks DialogResult

+However If you are handling child forms, it is probably best to reference them through the most derived type.
 Summary.
 The Form type presents several important event handlers as well as properties.
 The Load, FormClosing, and FormClosed event handlers are of particular interest.
-Most of the properties and other event handlers are not covered here.